by Andrea M. Darcy

 Instead of trying to change your thoughts and feelings, ACT believes that experiences should not be avoided but rather accepted.

 The point of ACT therapy is not to learn to change your experience of life, but to learn to change your relationship with your experience of life.
-Instead of trying to get rid of difficult emotions, ACT teaches you to get to know these feelings, then learn not to act on them or choose situations that further create them.
+Instead of trying to get rid of difficult emotions, ACT teaches you to get to know these feelings.
+Then helps you to learn not to act on them or choose situations that further create them.

-To accomplish such radical acceptance, ACT uses metaphors and experiential exercises to teach you to be more flexible and less reactive to your feelings, thoughts, memories, and bodily sensations that cause you emotional distress.
+To accomplish such radical acceptance, ACT uses metaphors and experiential exercises.
+These teach you to be more flexible and less reactive to your feelings, thoughts, memories, and bodily sensations that cause you emotional distress.

 Psychological Flexibility – What Does It Mean?